-In Hillsborough County, HCSO has set up additional probation services at a former work release center near the Orient Road Jail.
-From that location the probation office will handle various programs including drug counseling, anger management and career development.
+In Hillsborough County, the primary administrative functions of the misdemeanor probation office are conducted at the George E. Edgecomb Courthouse.
+HCSO has set up additional probation services at a former work release center near the Orient Road Jail.
+From the Orient Road location, the probation office will handle various programs including drug counseling, anger management, and career development.

 Attorney for Misdemeanor Probation Violations in Hillsborough County, FL

-If you violated the terms of your misdemeanor probation after entering a plea at the courthouse in Tampa or Plant City, take a proactive approach to resolving the case on the best possible terms.
+If you violated the terms of your misdemeanor probation after entering a plea at the courthouse in Tampa or Plant City, take a proactive approach to resolve the case on the best possible terms.

 The attorneys at the Sammis Law Firm are focused on criminal defense in Hillsborough County, FL.
 A large part of our practice is devoted to helping people who are accused of violating their misdemeanor probation.